17swifts/CommunityMapping/README.md

 ### GraphQL

-With GraphQL enabled, you get a fully functional and extensible GraphQL CRUD API based on the entities you have created in the Entity diagram.
-This API allows you to Create, Read, Update and Delete data for all of the bot-written entities, based on the security which you configure in the Security diagram.
-It can be used to make development easier by using the API to assist your internal application's code, and if you open it up, it can also be used as a fully functioning API make your application's data available to other applications.
+With GraphQL enabled, you get a fully functional and extensible GraphQL CRUD API based on the entities Regional Area, Service and Service Commissioning Body.
+This API allows you to Create, Read, Update and Delete data for all entities, based on the security defined for each entity.
+The API is a fully functioning API that makes the application's data available to other applications

 There is a GraphQl controller found in the `/serverside/src/Controllers/GraphQlController.cs` file.
 This is the entry point for all GraphQl requests.